felipecosta332/grocerystore/README.md

 ## How to compile the program

-If you are running Linux on your machine, open the terminal and follow the steps:
+If you are running Linux or macOS on your machine, open the terminal and follow the steps:

 - Access the project directory.
 - Type in the following command on the terminal: "make".